 - CROWS look after the bulk of the routes in the area.

-- Hebden Bridge Walkers Action a Walkers are Welcome group producing self guided walks and promoting access for walkers.
+- Hebden Bridge and Mytholmroyd Walkers Action a Walkers are Welcome group producing self guided walks and promoting access for walkers.

 - Luddenden Civic Trust highlights events in the Luddenden area